MitchellTesla/Cardano-SCK/README.md

 # Cardano
 This repository is for testing and development of solidity smart-contracts on the Cardano KEVM and Blockchain.

-It includes a Cardano Node.
+It includes a Cardano Node.(Readme.rst)
 The core component used to participate in the Cardano decentralized blockchain.
 This is an experimental repository under active research and development.
 Notice: (Some Missing files) Not currently Fully-Functional and a work in progress.